 Guided tours of the White Cliffs are available from the National Trust visitor centre.
-There are also a wide network of public footpaths, offering self-guided and signposted trails.
-The long distance Saxon Shore Way trail runs along the cliffs as well.
+There is also a wide network of public footpaths, offering self-guided and signposted trails.
+The long-distance Saxon Shore Way trail runs along the cliffs as well.

 There are two signposted walks from the visitor centre.
 I mentioned the longer walk to the South Foreland Lighthouse.
 The other, shorter, walk is to Langdon Hole, a wide bay offering good views of the cliffs to the east.
 This walk takes about 20 minutes from the visitor centre.
 The area around Landon Bay is rich in naval archaeology, with several finds of ancient seagoing vessels found in the shallow waters at the base of the cliffs.
 An information panel explains the archaeological finds.

 The White Cliffs are well signposted from all major roads around Dover, and there is plenty of parking in the National Trust car park.
 Most of the year the car park opens at dawn and closes at 7pm, so be aware of the time!

 Most photos are available for licensing, please contact Britain Express image library.

 About White Cliffs of Dover